-Solutions of (1) possess in general a distinct feature, namely layers.
-In these layers, the values of the solution change rapidly in a very small subdomain, which is too small to be resolved by the underlying grids.
-This causes the difficulties in the numerical simulations.
+^{0021-9991/\$ -} see front matter @ 2011 Elsevier Inc. All rights reserved. doi:10.1016/j.jcp.2011.10.025 the numerical simulations.
 So-called stabilized methods have to be used.
 But even with stabilization, under- and overshoots in a vicinity of the layers might occur or the layers might be smeared to a width which is larger by magnitudes than in reality.
 Both features are unwelcome in simulations of applications, but in particular the under- and overshoots might be perilous since they describe non-physical situations like negative concentrations.
 Unphysical values might become even the reason for instabilities in simulations of strongly coupled systems, if solutions obtained with such values serve as input to other equations in the model and the unphysical values lead to incorrect model parameters [15].
-There has been a lot of research to construct methods that give numerical solutions with sharp layers and without underand overshoots [27].
+There has been a lot of research to construct methods that give numerical solutions with sharp layers and without under- and overshoots [27].
 In this paper, two classes of such methods will be compared numerically.
 Only such classes will be considered, where the numerical solutions do not possess under- or overshoots or where they are at least small.

 A possible approach for discretizing (1) consists in using stabilized finite element methods in space which are combined with simple implicit time stepping schemes.
 Several papers appeared in the last years which studied this approach by providing error estimates [6,14] or by comparing them numerically with respect to accuracy [16,17].
-In the latter studies, it was found that the only methods of this approach which provide solutions without large under- and overshoots are Finite Element Flux Corrected Transport Methods (FEM-FCT) from [21,20,19].
+In the latter studies, it was found that the only methods of this approach which provide solutions without large under- and overshoots are finite element flux corrected transport methods (FEM-FCT) from [21,20,19].
 For this reason, only such finite element schemes will be considered here.
 One of the schemes is linear and the other one is nonlinear.
-This raises another issue besides accuracy, namely the efficiency of the schemes.
+This aspect raises another issue besides accuracy, namely the efficiency of the schemes.
 Both issues will be included in the assessment of the methods.
 Two ways of obtaining the system matrices will be studied: assembling in each discrete time and the so-called group finite element approach [8].